learn-academy-2022-delta/week-6-assessment-LeoContreras93/interview-questions.md

 2. Which RESTful routes must always be passed params?
 Why?

 Your answer: show, delete and update since these actions require grabbing a single instance from the database.

-Researched answer:
+Researched answer: show, delete, update require parameters for validations. with the proper validations in place the user can only enter the required information and not just any piece of info.
+Destroy and edit also require params in order to access a specific instance from the db like an instance with a id of 2.

 3. Name three rails generator commands.
 What is created by each?